orstavik/cloudflare-tutorial/docs/newChapters/the_law/5_5_Pattern_GlobalUpdate.md

 5
 ```

-## Limitations: established libraries arn't prepped for deep combinators
+## Problem: deep regulators in existing libraries

 The problem with this approach is that the library that you are going to apply combinators too, must use functions via a global property.
-Expect that they don't.
+Expect that establish libaries don't do this.
 You can see the problem when we apply the same concept to the builtin `Math` library.

 ```javascript
 (function () {